shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 ### Final Models

 We ran an updated model with data from roBERTa as Textblob didnt give accurate sentiment scores and labels to our data.
+The results below include those from an initial run with default parameters for each of the models and a final model with optimized hyperparameters.

 #### MultinomialNB
--we included more relevant features (800) to provide more context to ML models -and we tweaked the smoothing parameter and found that the optimal value is 1.

-Accuracy =  0.6414635992129559
+Accuracy =  0.641
-Classification Report

 |         |precision |   recall  |f1-score  |   support|
 |----------|-----------|----------|----------|---------|
 |Negative   |    0.63   |  0.68    |   0.66   |  52823  |
 |Positive   |    0.68   |  0.66    |   0.67   |  63446  |
 |Neutral    |  0.50     |  0.44    |   0.47   |  15871  |

-#### DT
+#### Decision Tree
+For the optimization of parameters we first trained a tree with max depth and then pruned the tree with cost complexity pruning to find an effective alpha to produce significant results while minimizing training time.

-#### Intial
+##### Intial

-Accuracy =  0.5453004389284093
+Accuracy =  0.545
-Classification Report

 |         |precision |   recall  |f1-score  |   support|
 |----------|-----------|----------|----------|---------|
 |Negative   |    0.61   |  0.32    |    0.42   |  52823  |